Skip to Content

-Henderson Child Custody Attorney
+Henderson Child Custody Lawyer

 For many couples, no determination in their divorce is as important as child custody.
 The good news is that many legal precedents about child custody have been phased out and the state of Nevada now believes that both parents (divorcing or unmarried) should have prominent roles in their child's life.
 It is, however, still strongly advised that each parent approach this process with vigilant legal representation ready to safeguard your role in the life of your child.